ehmicky/cross-platform-node-guide/README.md

 The [character encoding](https://en.wikipedia.org/wiki/Character_encoding) on Unix is usually [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
-However on Windows it is usually either [UTF-16](https://en.wikipedia.org/wiki/UTF-16) or one of the [Windows code pages](https://en.wikipedia.org/wiki/Windows_code_page).
+However on Windows it can also be [UTF-16](https://en.wikipedia.org/wiki/UTF-16) or one of the [Windows code pages](https://en.wikipedia.org/wiki/Windows_code_page).
 Few non-[Unicode](https://unicode.org/) character encodings are also popular in some countries.
 This can result in characters not being printed properly,